claude

 sql

 -- PASS CRITERIA: -- 1.
 All tables have primary keys -- 2.
-Foreign key relationships properly defined -- 3.
-Indexes on frequently queried columns -- 4.
+Foreign key relationships defined -- 3.
+Indexes on frequent query columns -- 4.
 Handoff: Schema saved as schema.sql

 Skill 2: Data Models (TypeScript)